jocelynmutso/documentation-test/src/markdown/003_dialob_expression_language:_DEL/004_overview-_functions_and_reserved_words.md

 ## Overview

-* **DEL** comes with a set of inbuilt functions and keywords that help in the creation of dialog logic.
-  * These functions are built via Java and Groovy and are automatically loaded into the dialog context when creating a new dialog.
+* **DEL** functions are built via Java and Groovy and are automatically loaded into the dialog context when creating a new dialog.
 * **DEL** function library is continuously being improved, and it is possible to extend it.

 ---